 Rosemary's primary reputation in skin care and cosmetics is its ability to balance natural oils.
 It can help refresh oily skin and hair without causing excess dryness.
 If you have oily skin or clogged pores, this is also the herb to look for, as it cleans out dirt and other impurities that can clog pores.

-You may notice by the list below that I've taken advantage of rosemary in my cleansing and rejuvenating products—all of these will help tone and firm the look of your skin.
+You may notice by the list below that we've taken advantage of rosemary for skin in our cleansing and rejuvenating products.

 Our Herb Garden, “The History of Rosemary—Origins & Historical Uses,” http://www.ourherbgarden.com/herb-history/rosemary.html.